General Warns Of Aerial Tanker Shortage As Air Force Looks To Retire 13 KC-135s And 16 KC-10s

 "So the risk we take in the – the capacity for tankers essentially is what we consider acceptable risk, given that we never go below the 479 total tankers available, and it allows us to – even though we're – we don't have full capability on the KC-46 yet, it allows us to continue to do the testing that we want to do so when we complete those fixes in the – in the tanker that we're fully able to – to make those fully mission capable and get started immediately," Air Force Major General John Pletcher Air Force Deputy Assistant Secretary for Budget, Office of the Assistant Secretary of the Air Force for Financial Management and Comptroller, told reporters during the rollout of the service's Fiscal Year 2021 budget request on Feb.
 10.

 The KC-46As still suffer from a number of critical issues and there have been persistent problems with Boeing's quality control during the production of the aircraft.
-The biggest issue, in terms of operational capability, remains the poor functionality of the tanker's much-touted Remote Vision System (RVS), a saga that The War Zone has been following closely in recent years.
+The biggest issue, in terms of operational capability, remains the poor functionality of the tanker's much-touted Remote Vision System (RVS), a saga that The War Zone

 In a traditional aerial refueling tanker equipped with a boom, a boom operator lies in the rear of the plane and steers it into receiving aircraft.
 On the KC-46A, the boom operators sit in the main cabin and use the RVS, which consists of an array of cameras at the rear of the tanker, to perform this task.